Sophos Firewall v21.5: New features for security and usability

 Closing words

-Sophos Firewall v21.5 offers significant advances in threat detection with NDR Essentials and simplifies user access with Entra ID SSO.
-Along with improvements in VPN scalability, management and security features, SFOS v21.5 is a robust upgrade for organizations looking to strengthen their network security.
-The Xstream Protection license is starting to offer more value than when the license was introduced.
+Sophos Firewall v21.5 delivers significant advances in threat detection with NDR Essentials and simplifies user access with Entra ID SSO.
+Together with improvements in VPN scalability, management and security features, SFOS v21.5 is a robust upgrade for companies that want to strengthen their network security.
+The Xstream Protection license is gradually offering more value than it did when the license was introduced.